How to wish someone Happy Birthday, 7 Artsy Tips!

 The terms ‘modern art’ and ‘contemporary art’ are easily confused, but each refers to its own distinct period in art history,” according to Rosie Lesso of The Collector

-Basically, try to be concise, straightforward, and as clear as you can.
-A good rule of thumb is to avoid using too many complex words to describe art, and stick to the basics like colors, shapes, and simple patterns.
+Try to be concise, straightforward, and as clear as you can.
+A good rule of thumb is to avoid using too many complex words to describe art, and stick to what you know.
+I like using certain words to describe art like colors, shapes, and patterns.

-If you are optimizing your artwork for digital marketing purposes, sometimes simply describing the art is better than describing the meaning or the feeling.
-Using artistic keywords like ROY G. BIV colors and shapes.
-For more simple color theory tips, check out this blog post written by me: Color Knowledge Tips That Will Make You a Better Artist
+If you are optimizing your artwork for digital marketing purposes, sometimes describing the art is better than describing the meaning or the feeling.
+Understanding nuances in color theory help when describing your art, so make sure you read my article: Color Knowledge Tips That Will Make You a Better Artist

 Stylized Poppies by Brianna Eisman